jamesdoc/covid-handbook/README.md

 - Add a deploy hook to trigger content updates:
 - Tap `Build and Deploy` > `Build hooks` > `Add build hook`
 - Set build command to `npm run content`
+- Note the build hook id and enter it in the script above
 - Forward your site to your own public domain

+## Configure the app

+Edit the values in `config.js` to link your app to your spreadsheet and tweak the site theme

 ## Project development